 The implementation of such self-regulation policies raises major concerns for innovative industries and especially for broadband Internet.
 Let us consider facts, first.
 Looking back on what occurred in the industry over the last few years, we note that anti-competitive decisions have never had by themselves the efficient outcomes they were intended to produce.
 At the end of November 2001, FT had 90% of the French market for ADSL Internet access.
 The EC sent FT a Statement of Objections on 21 December 2001 on the ground that the preliminary DSL Internet access services were currently being charged below cost.
 The EC finally adopted a decision against FT (July 16 2003) for abuse of a dominant position in form of predatory pricing in ADSL based Internet access services for the general public.
-The anticompetitive decision on FT in 2003 is a specific example of the implementation of the new regulatory framework, with a market share well above the usual critical threshold, and using this position to charge predatory prices.
+The anticompetitive decision on FT in 2003 is a specific example of the implementation of the new regulatory framework, with a market share well above the SMP, and using this position to charge predatory prices.
+In terms of market shares, in 2004 the incumbent France Telecom was leader (47.2%), ahead of same-technology providers AOL (7.5%), Neuf telecom (7.0%), Alice (6.0%), Tele 2 (4.7%), Cegetel (3.9%) and Club Internet (3.3%).
+Iliad/Free, the sole Wifi provider, was at 16.9% (for a detailed presentation of broadband in France and Europe, see Krafft and Salies, 2008).
+In 2006, and despite the new regulatory framework dedicated to stimulate competition, market position of major actors have not evolved significantly, although some estimation tend to show that the domination of France Telecom has increased over time.
+Some sources (Xitimonitor.com) evaluate in December 2006 the position of France Telecom at 48.6%, followed by Iliad/Free (20.3%), Neuf (10.1%), Alice (5.4%), Club Internet (4.6%), Noos (4.1%), Aol (4.0%) and Tele 2 (1.2%).

 Broadband access and services appear to be a specific field where incumbents attempt to dominate new markets.
 The political goal of increasing the penetration of broadband Internet has allowed incumbents to provide their own DSL services at low, or even predatory, retail prices, which has kept new entrants out of the broadband Internet market (Buigues, 2004).
-Joint firm dominance is also at the core of the new framework with the detection of both structural factors favouring collusion (including concentration, entry, cross participation between competitors, regularity and frequency in interactions, power of suppliers and buyers, demand growth and elasticity, product differentiation, symmetry between competitors, multi-market contacts), as well as behavioural factors (strategic use of transparency in prices and exchange of other information through public and private announcement).
-The 2005 anti-collusion decision on Orange, SFR and

-Bouygues in the mobile industry reflects this joint firm dominance procedure.
-However the fact that these companies have been condemned for collusion in November 2005, has not refrained them to charge common and excessive prices in roaming (operators charge consumers a price for international calls 1.30 euros/minute while the cost is 0.12 euros / minute), involving an emergent debate on the necessity to reintroduce ex ante regulation in this industry.
+Joint firm dominance is also at the core of the new framework with the detection of both structural factors favouring collusion (including concentration, entry, cross participation between competitors, regularity and frequency in interactions, power of suppliers and buyers, demand growth and elasticity, product differentiation, symmetry between competitors, multimarket contacts), as well as behavioural factors (strategic use of transparency in prices and exchange of other information through public and private announcement).
+The 2005 anticollusion decision on Orange, SFR and Bouygues in the mobile industry reflects this joint firm dominance procedure.
+However the fact that these companies have been condemned for collusion in November 2005, has not refrained them to charge common and excessive prices in roaming (operators charge consumers a price for international calls €1.30/minute while the cost is €0.12/minute), involving an emergent debate on the necessity to reintroduce ex ante regulation in this industry.

 Let us now consider the assumptions behind self-regulation.
 In innovative industries, they do not necessarily hold, particularly where high consumers' switching costs are present.
 Therefore, self-regulation may generate pervasive effects for several reasons: